MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nf-shobjidl_core-iinitializewithwindow-initialize.md

 ## -remarks

 For info, and code examples, see [Display Windows.\*-namespace UI objects](/windows/apps/develop/ui-input/display-ui-objects).
+As well as the types listed in that topic, [**Shell data object**](/windows/win32/shell/dataobject) is also associated with needing to call this API.

 ## -see-also